 You can prevent that from happening.When researching online universities and online degree programs, you need to be concerned about the quality and rigor of the education the school provides to ensure it will prepare you properly for your chosen field.

-And that’s what accreditation is all about.
+And that’s what regionally accredited online colleges and universities are all about.

 Here are some of the basics about accreditation and why it makes sense to choose a regionally accredited online degree program.

-Why is regional accreditation important?
+Why is the regional accreditation part of regionally accredited online colleges and universities important?

 Historically, regional accreditation agencies started as leagues of traditional colleges and universities in a specific area.
 There are six regional accreditation agencies in the United States, which judge the quality of a college or university’s programs and how the school stacks up against others in the same region.